Kevinle76/Charity-Funding-Predictor/Analysis.md

 ### Charity Funding Predictor Analysis
 ## 1. Overview:

 The non-profit foundation Alphabet Soup is interested in predicting which charity fundings end up being successful.
-Data containing more than 34,000 organizations previously funded by Alphabet Soup and their metadata is preprocessing and fitted into a deep learning neural network.
+Data containing more than 34,200 organizations previously funded by Alphabet Soup and metadata is preprocessing and fitted into a deep learning neural network.

 This process utilizes two different strategies:

-- a baseline, “manual” attempt in which the hyperparameters of the neural network are predefined and fitted onto the data (73% accuracy) and
+- a baseline, “manual” attempt in which the hyperparameters of the neural network are predefined and fitted onto the data (72.9% accuracy) and

-- an optimized, “automatic” attempt in which the hyperparameters were systematically tested used keras tuner (79% accuracy)
+- an optimized, “automatic” attempt in which the hyperparameters were systematically tested used keras (79% accuracy)

 ## 2. Graphs: